Benefits of Quitting Weed

 icon

 While some people smoke weed for medicinal benefits, for others, it simply feels good.
-There are costs to that advantage and considerable risks, however, which is why some people should quit.
+However, there are costs to that advantage and considerable risks, which is why some people should quit.
 If you’re beginning to see the negative effects of marijuana in your daily life, you’re unsure what value it brings to your life, or you feel like you’re developing a dependency, it may be time to quit marijuana cold turkey.

 02